 Managing password policies

-By default after system installation, most Linux distributions have relaxed rules regarding how often you must change your password, or how long you need to wait until you can change it again.
-This article provides guidelines for changing these relaxed rules to strengthen password security.
+After system installation, most Linux® distributions have relaxed rules regarding how often you must change your password, or how long you need to wait until you can change it again.
+This article provides guidelines for changing password policy rules to strengthen password security.

 Setting policies for future new user accounts

-Password policies for user accounts that will be created are being stored in the /etc/login.defs configuration file.
-This file contains couple of very useful options:
+Cloud Servers stores password policies for new user accounts in the /etc/login.defs configuration file.
+This file contains a couple of useful options:

-PASS_MAX_DAYS: Maximum number of days a password may be used.
+PASS_MAX_DAYS: Maximum number of days you can use a password.

 PASS_MIN_DAYS: Minimum number of days allowed between password changes.